brybry129/RESTful-API-Cafes/README.md

 This is a locally hosted RESTful API I built in Python using Flask and SQLAlchemy.
 It can be used to get, add, or delete information about cafes.

 ## Dependencies
 This project requires a SQLAlchemy database named "cafes.db".
 To be able to use any of the GET functions you must first add info into the database.
-Please see the [POST Add a New Cafe](#POST-Add-a-New-Cafe) below.

 Install the modules needed:
 ```